 Scattering a loved one's ashes can be one of the most personal, moving acts of remembrance a family can make.
 Whether you're drawn to a windswept hillside, a favourite beach, or the quiet of a garden of remembrance, choosing the right place — and understanding the rules — helps you give this moment the care and dignity it deserves.

-Is Scattering Ashes Legal in the UK?
+Is It Legal to Scatter Ashes in the UK?

 The key principle is simple: if you don't own the land, you should seek the landowner's permission first.
 This applies to fields, parks, hillsides, roadsides, and any other private or public land.
 In practice, many landowners and local authorities are sympathetic and will grant permission when asked respectfully.
 Approaching a land manager or local council directly is usually straightforward.